You can use the Search page to find Stories using the search operators below.

 |is:blocker||Finds all Stories that have been marked using Story Relationships as blocking another Story.|

 Finds a Story or Epic by its ID number.

 The following operators match text -- they can be single words that contain no spaces, or quoted strings that may contain spaces.

 Finds Stories in a specific Project (may use the Project name or Project ID).
-For best results, queries for multi-word Project titles should be placed in double quotes.
+Or Epics with stories in a specific Project.
+For best results, queries for multi-word Project titles should be placed in double-quotes.

 epic:"all your epics are belong to us"

 Find all Stories in the Epics within a specific Milestone.
 For best results, queries for multi-word Milestone titles should be placed in double-quotes.

 Workflow State Operators

 Finds all Stories in a specific Workflow state.
 For best results, queries for multi-word workflow state titles should be placed in double-quotes.

 state:"ready for dev"